Organizations of the Dune universe: Suk School

 The Suk School is a prominent medical school in Frank Herbert's science fiction Dune universe.
 Suk doctors are the universe's most competent and trusted physicians.
 Those who have received the "Suk Imperial Conditioning" are incapable of inflicting harm upon their charges.
-These individuals bear a black diamond tattoo on their foreheads, and wear their hair in a special silver ring.
+These individuals bear a black diamond tattoo on their foreheads, and wear their hair long and bound in a special silver ring.

 The fallibility of Suk training is proven in Dune (1965), in a situation involving Dr. Wellington Yueh.
 The Harkonnen twisted Mentat Piter De Vries notes:

 To gain such leverage against Yueh, Baron Vladimir Harkonnen had abducted and tortured Yueh's wife Wanna.
 The doctor is thus compelled to betray House Atreides in exchange for her release.
 Even so, Yueh allows Paul Atreides and Lady Jessica to escape the attack and gives Duke Leto Atreides the means to kill the Baron (though Leto fails to do so).

 Later in the series, in Heretics of Dune (1984) and Chapterhouse: Dune (1985), many Bene Gesserits are trained by Suk Schools to become doctors for the Sisterhood.